ComradDoge/DogeEU4/README.md

 - Buffed North German Confederation Ideas.
 - Cleaned up and consolidated personality traits.
+- Wool has the same province modifier as cloth and cotton.
 - Updated Xorme AI integration to be more up to date and replaced some of older scripts.

 <br/>